Choose the right path for your individual needs

 Ablation of endometriosis

-This is a surgical procedure to remove the womb, and is used to treat conditions such as fibroids, intractable heavy period not responding to medical treatment or Mirena Coil, or endometrial ablation.
+This is a surgical procedure to remove the womb, and is used to treat conditions such as fibroids, intractable heavy periods not responding to medical treatment or Mirena Coil, or endometrial ablation.

 In this surgical procedure, implants are inserted into the patient’s fallopian tubes, causing them to form scar tissue, and eventually to block.

-A narrow tube with a telescope at the end is inserted into the uterus, sending images to a computer to give a close-up of the womb.
+Hysteroscopy is a procedure in which a narrow tube with a telescope at the end called a hysteroscope is inserted into the uterus, sending images to a computer to give a close-up of the womb.
 This helps with diagnosis in cases where the patient is experiencing a range of issues, including pelvic pain and infertility.
 Hysteroscopy can also be used to remove fibroids.

 Labial surgery (non-cosmetic)

 Labial surgery, or labiaplasty, is a surgical procedure to alter the folds of skin surrounding the external female genitalia.